lpsinger/userguide/procedures/index.rst

 **Within 1–10 minutes after GW trigger time**, the first :doc:`preliminary notice </content>` will be sent fully autonomously.
 Preliminary notices may or may not include a sky localization.
-The trigger will be immediately and publicly visible in the :term:`GraceDb` database.
+The trigger will be immediately and publicly visible in the :term:`GraceDB` database.
 Since the procedure is fully automatic, some preliminary alerts may be retracted after human inspection for data quality, instrumental conditions, and pipeline behavior.